Aftercare Treatment After Rehab

 In recovery and aftercare, you may hear the term ‘pillars’ being used.
 This term covers all goals, objectives, and aims in an individual’s recovery plan.
-Every successful recovery program has 5 pillars and those are:
+Every successful recovery programme has 5 pillars and those are:

 - Establishing a sober lifestyle – eliminating temptation and cutting ties with people that the individual was regularly using substances with, and instead, create new friendships with people who are sober

 - Goal setting in an educational programme or vocational training